 Visit the SAE website for information on overseas secondary qualifications.

-SAE courses do not have an OP requirement.
+SAE courses do not have an ATAR requirement.

-SAE courses do not have an OP requirement.
+SAE courses do not have an ATAR requirement.

 Aboriginal and Torres Strait Islander people